malavikasmenon/til/azure-databricks-spark/notes.md

 ```
 - use HIVE datatypes
 - Spark when reading json assumes its single line json by default, so for multi-line json you need to explicitly specify it. so set multiLine to True
+- To read data split across multiple files into a single df, you can use spark.read as before, but instead of specifying the file name, give the directory name.
+You can also give wildcards like directory_name/some_patten_*.csv